-Chevron takes seriously the conduct of its employees and requires questionable conduct to be reported.
+Chevron takes the conduct of its employees seriously and requires questionable conduct to be reported.
 This may include, for example, violations of company policy or of the Chevron Business Conduct and Ethics Code.
 One reporting method is the Chevron Hotline, which is operated offsite by Global Compliance Services (AlertLine®), an independent agent.

 Chevron has a right and responsibility to advocate positions on proposed policies that will affect the company's ability to meet the growing demand for energy.
 We lobby ethically, constructively and in a bipartisan manner through direct communication with public officials.
 We also encourage our employees, retirees and others to communicate with officials when permitted by law.
 We comply with all registration and reporting regulations related to our lobbying activities.

 Chevron is actively engaging the administration of U.S. President Obama and the U.S. Congress to provide perspective on the complexity of energy issues affecting the United States and the world.
 Our outreach includes recommendations on policy matters regarding the economy, energy, climate change, international issues, education, and research and development.
 The goal is to help shape an effective and responsible U.S. energy policy.
-The recommendations include promoting energy efficiency and expanding and diversifying the country's energy portfolio.

 A list of federal contributions that CEPAC made is on the U.S. Federal Election Commission website.
 We also publish a list of the previous year's corporate political contributions.